scipy/scipy.org/www/scipylib/building/windows.rst

 If you see that line, then you might have OpenBLAS correctly, even if other failures occurred.
 Look in that folder for :code:`openblas.a`.
 If you find a file called something like :code:`libopenblas_5f998ef_gcc7_2_0.a`, just rename it to :code:`openblas.a` and continue.
-If the file isn't there, then poke around and try to find the file elsewhere.
+If the file isn't there, then poke around and try to find the file elsewhere in :code:`OPENBLAS_ROOT`.
 If you don't have that file, you'll probably need to find out what happened and then build OpenBLAS again.
 But if you have that file, we'll assume that you've completed this step correctly.
 Proceeding on that assumption, let's build SciPy.

 **Before continuing, it is extremely important that you remove every file named either** :code:`openblas.lib` **or** :code:`libopenblas.lib` **from your computer.
 Failure to do**